Forests

 Our Forests

+We source our wood from our own managed forests, state-owned forests, private landowners, and private local wood product manufacturers.
 We also purchase wood from traders who are able to verify their sources and from countries or entities with strong reputations and ethical business practices.
-In addition to purchased wood, we also utilize wood from our own tenures.
-We do this in accordance with local regulations, statutes, and best practices in forestry and a high measure of utilization.
+All of the wood we source and utilize is conducted in accordance with local regulations, statutes, and best practices in forestry.

 Products & Services

-Our wood supply is certified by third parties as ecologically and environmentally sound.
-We rely upon harvests sourced from jurisdictions that maintain some of the highest forest management standards in the world, including Germany and Canada.
-Because our mills operate in countries with some of the highest forest management standards, we are accustomed to striving for excellence in every aspect of our operations.
+Our wood supply is certified by independent third parties as ecologically and environmentally sound.
+We rely upon harvests sourced from jurisdictions that maintain some of the highest forest management standards in the world, including Germany, Canada and the USA.
+Consequently, we are accustomed to striving for excellence in every aspect of our operations.

 View All Certificates